History can change on the smallest of events. So can our lives.

 Please don’t read this as if I regret those plans were found.
 My point is that we can speculate all day about how things might’ve been different, but in the end, the history we have is the history we live with.
 Of course, that doesn’t keep people from playing the historical what-if game.
 Several years ago, I read a novel of alternative history.
 The book How Few Remain by Harry Turtledove is a story where those cigars and Lee’s plans were not discovered.
 In Turtledove’s imagination, the South won, Lincoln became a socialist, and the Mormons … well, it was a dumb book.

 We can’t rewrite history.

-It’s OK to review a mistake and determine what you would do different next time.
-That’s turning it into a learning and growing experience.
+It’s OK to review a mistake and determine what you would do differently next time.
+That’s turning it into a learning experience.
 But too often we rehearse those events, speculate how different life would be if we hadn’t blundered, and conclude by beating ourselves up for being a failure.

-If you find yourself playing that game, I’ll admit: you’re right.
+If you find yourself playing that game, I’ll admit to one thing: yes, you’re right.
 Things would be different today.
 Maybe better … and maybe worse.
 But it’s useless to play that game and rewrite history in your imagination.

 If there’s something you can correct, by all means do so.
 If there’s something to confess to God, do so.
 Seek His forgiveness—and then move on.